LLNL/raja-suite-tutorial/Intermediate_Tutorial/00-BASE/README.md

 policy.

-The `seq_exec` policy is a good first step because it allows us to get a sense of the performance using serial nested loops.
+The `seq_exec` policy is a good first step because it allows us to get a sense of the performance using serial nested seqs.
 From here, we have a good baseline to compare against when transitioning to CUDA, HIP, etc.